RainbowVille/minegasm/docs/index.md

 nav_order: 1
 ---

 Minegasm is a client-side Minecraft (Java Edition) Forge mod that provides haptic feedback to enhance the gameplay experience.

-This mod is intended to be used only by consenting adults.
+{: .warning }
+This mod is intended for adults only.
+By downloading and using this mod, you agree that you are of legal age in your country.

 ## Download